-Requests for Grant Extensions

-Pursuant to a compelling justification, the CHRB Chair, after consultation with the CHRB Administrator and at least one of the scientific consultants, may permit an extension, for up to 12 months to complete the project without the CHRB's providing any additional funds.
+Requests for Grant Extensions Pursuant to a compelling justification, the CHRB Chair, after consultation with the CHRB Administrator and at least one of the scientific consultants, may permit an extension, for up to 12 months to complete the project without the CHRB's providing any additional funds.

 Any extension request for up to a 12-month period must be made in writing by the Principal Investigator, and co-signed by the appropriate Institutional Official, i.e. the Director of the Office of Research or Office of Sponsored Programs, or the Organization's authorized representative, and received by the CHRB Administrator at least 30 days prior to the original deadline from which the extension is requested.
-The request must provide justification for the extension.
+The request must provide justification for the extension along with a proposed detailed budget for the period of the no-cost extension.
 Extensions are not granted merely because the Principal Investigator has unexpended funds.

 Decisions regarding requests for up to 12-month, no-cost grant extensions are communicated in writing by the CHRB Chair to the PI and the appropriate Institutional Official or Organization's authorized representative within 14 business days [excluding state holidays] of the CHRB Administrator's receipt of the written extension request.
-Decisions regarding any requests for 12-month, no-cost grant extensions are solely within the CHRB Chair's discretion and are final.
+Decisions regarding any requests for up to 12-month, no-cost grant extensions are solely within the CHRB Chair's discretion and are final.

-Approval of any no-cost grant extension will require an Addendum to the original grant agreement utilizing DocuSign Digital signatures by the Principal Investigator and co-signed by the appropriate Institutional Official or the Organization's authorized representative.
+Approval of any no-cost grant extension will require an Addendum to the original grant agreement utilizing electronic signatures by the Principal Investigator and co-signed by the appropriate Institutional Official or the Organization's authorized representative.
 The CHRB requires that the same level of effort will continue for all project participants during the no-cost extension period unless a budget reallocation or other change has been approved as part of the no-cost extension.